• Facebook

 There are so many amazing reasons to love this dish.

-I have to say, if you don’t already have your menu planned for the holidays, this Prosciutto Wrapped Pork Tenderloin should definitely be added to it!
+I have to say, if you don’t already have your menu planned for the holidays, this pork loin wrapped in prosciutto should definitely be added to it!
 I mean, can you imagine how impressed your guests would be with this dish?

 There’s the added bonus that this recipe can be made ahead of time.